Written by Dr. Monte Hessler

 Studies have shown that bone marrow aspiration procedures have a high incidence of complications.
 Twenty nine percent of patients end up with chronic pain, which is a real problem when the objective is to actually rid patients of pain.
 Can you imagine that conversation, “Hey doc my knee feels awesome but “WHAT DID YOU DO TO MY HIP?!”

 How exactly do these materials work?
-The father of modern stem cell therapy is Dr. Arnold Caplan, a researcher at Case Western Reserve University.
+The father of modern regenerative therapy is Dr. Arnold Caplan, a researcher at Case Western Reserve University.
 His extensive work has shown that the regenerative materials used are predominantly acting as signals to one’s body, telling the body to “get to work” and repair itself.
 He actually recommends changing the abbreviation of MSC’s, which normally stands for Mesenchymal Stem Cells, to Medicinal Signaling Cells.
 The goal is to “more accurately reflect the fact that these cells home in on sites of injury or disease and secrete bioactive factors that are immunomodulatory and trophic (regenerative) meaning that these cells make therapeutic drugs in situ that are medicinal.”
 He continues, “It is, indeed, the patient’s own site-specific and tissue-specific resident stem cells that construct the new tissue as stimulated by the bioactive factors secreted by the exogenously supplied MSCs.”

 Having healthy cells is not a passive process.
 Active, regular tuning-up of our cells is not only feasible, but also necessary to slow aging and reduce the risk of cell dysfunction.
 We are, after all, only as healthy as our cells.
 Imperceptible cell dysfunction that is not corrected early can lead to disease.
 Fine-tuning can be done daily in only minutes, using pulsed electromagnetic fields (PEMFs).
 In addition, when there is a known imbalance (when symptoms are present) or there is a known disease or condition, PEMF treatments, used either alone or along with other therapies, can often help cells rebalance dysfunction faster.